 Subspecialty-Specific Background and Intent: The required 12 months of protected research time preserves uninterrupted research time during the week.
-The maximum four hours per week of assigned clinical duties, during regular office hours, are inclusive of assigned gynecologic oncology and independent practice duties.
+The maximum four hours per week of assigned clinical duties, during regular office hours, are inclusive of all assigned maternal-fetal medicine and independent practice duties.